 In other words, some moral theologians will see the defective organ as key.
 For these moral theologians, the argument against contraceptive surgery would appear to be that it violates the body’s integrity and teleology, so where the body already lacks integrity then we don’t have a problem.

-But there are two problems with this objection.
-First, this isn’t the CDF’s argument.
-The fact that the body itself fails to function only enters into the CDF’s text as a reason why it is not possible to bring a child to birth.
+But there are three problems with this objection.
+First, the CDF identifies the “malice of sterilization” as “the refusal of children”.
+The fact that the body itself fails to function only enters into the CDF’s argument as a reason why it is not possible to bring a child to birth.
 Nothing in the text indicates that one reason for this impossibility would be morally different from another.
-So both of the scenarios outlined above seem to fit the scaffolding of the CDF’s argument.
+So unless we add a premise not contained in the text, both of the scenarios outlined above seem to fit the scaffolding of the CDF’s argument.

 Examining the premises